-The consolidation project for VSDB has provided the school with new and renovated buildings.
-It has also provided an enormous amount of new landscaping.
+The consolidation project for VSDB provided the school with new and renovated buildings.
 The new/renovated buildings are more energy efficient than our old buildings.
 However, while more efficient the cost has increased for utilities.
-VSDB now has air conditioning in all buildings and elevators due to the project.
+VSDB now has in all new and renovated buildings air conditioning and elevators.

 There is an approved capital project for the planning process for the renovation of Main Hall, an original building from 1839 and currently houses administrative staff.
-Architect and Engineering contracts are being discussed.
+There is also an approved project for the exterior of Main Hall and to renovated Bradford Hall which previously housed the infirmary.